aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/naryequationnode/_index.md

 ### getLimitLocation() {#getLimitLocation--}

+<b>@deprecated.</b> Please use the 'limitLocation' property instead.
 This attribute specifies the location of limits in n-ary operators.
 Limits can be either centered above and below the n-ary operator, or positioned just to the right of the operator.

 ```javascript
 getLimitLocation() : EquationLimitLocationType;